bebaek/geeks-utils/README.md

-# geeks-utils
+# workstation-tools
-Script utilities for setting up geek's PC
+Useful scripts for setting up a workstation.